DoctorDalek1963/Julia-Gravity/README.md

 The `--initial-bounds` flag sets the bounds of the plot to only contain the initial positions.
 Normally, if one or more bodies flies far away from the initial area, then the plot will have bounds to include its final position.
 This means that all of the interesting motion is concentrated in the centre and is hard to see.
 With the `--initial-bounds` flag, the camera will only focus on the initial area and any bodies that fly away will be ignored.

+The `--quiet` flag will suppress the terminal output of the full command.
+It will still always be written to `command_log.txt`.

 There are three options to specify attributes of bodies.
 They are as follows:

 `-m n,m`       Set the mass of body number `n` to be `m` kg.<br>